inlavigo/gg_router/README.md

 ## Error handling

 If you open a URI in the browser that is not defined using `GgRouter(...)`, an error is thrown.
-To handle that error assign an error handler to `GgRouter.of(context).errorHandler`.
+To handle that error, assign an error handler to `GgRouter.of(context).errorHandler`.

 ## Example